satyamlucifer/Discuss-Repo/README.md

 # Discuss - Chat Application
 Discuss is chat application build with the power of MERN Stack.
-You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)

 ![login page](./images/Discuss_login.png)